 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

-While I like to enjoy this veggie year-round, the fall and winter months are when butternut squash is in season and abundant.
-Naturally, around this time I like to break out all my butternut squash dishes.
-Even though roasted butternut squash is not a complicated dish, it is full of flavor and sure to impress.
+While I like to enjoy baked butternut squash year-round, the fall and winter months are when it is in season and abundant.
+Naturally, around this time, I like to break out all my butternut squash dishes.

-Baked Butternut Squash is simple to prepare and yields such yummy, addictive results you’ll be looking for any excuse to add it to a meal.
+Even though roasted butternut squash cubes are not a complicated dish, they are full of flavor and sure to impress.
+This side yields such yummy, addictive results you’ll be looking for any excuse to add it to a meal.

 What Does Roasted Butternut Squash Taste Like?

 When roasted, butternut squash tastes sweet and savory with a caramelized flavor from the oven.
-It could be compared to a roasted sweet potato but with a lighter and softer texture.
+It could be compared to a roasted sweet potato, but with a lighter and softer texture.

 How to Cube Butternut Squash for Roasting

-Since butternut squash has a round shape, I’ve also found it helpful to make a small slice on one side, so it lays flat. - Peel
+Remove about ¼-inch off the base and stem of the squash.
+I’ve also found it helpful to make a small slice on one side, so it lays flat.
+Use a vegetable peeler to remove the skin. - Slice in half

 Stand the squash upright and make sure it doesn’t wobble.
 Using the knife, slowly start at the top center and slice straight through to the bottom. - Scoop